troclaux/notes/compilers.md

 - decodes instructions
 - executes instructions according to the Instruction Set Architecture (ISA)

+### compiler phases (language-agnostic)

+these are abstract steps that most compilers follow internally when transforming code, regardless of language:

-1. lexical analysis: converts source code into a stream of tokens (e.g. keywords, operators, identifiers)
+1. lexical analysis: converts source code into tokens (e.g. keywords, operators, identifiers)
 - tokenization: break source code into meaningful chunks called tokens
 - error detection: catch errors like unrecognized symbols or invalid characters
 - example:
   - input: `x = 2 + 3;`
   - output: tokens: `IDENTIFIER(x), ASSIGN(=), CONSTANT(2), PLUS(+), CONSTANT(3), SEMICOLON(;)`
-2. parsing (syntax analysis): uses grammar rules to analyse token stream and build the AST*
+2. syntax analysis (parsing): builds an AST using grammar rules (*)
 - Abstract Syntax Tree (AST): tree representation of the structure of source code written in a programming language
 - AST construction: combines tokens into tree nodes according to the programming languages grammar
 3. semantic analysis: verify the AST for semantic correctness (e.g. type checking, scope resolution, error handling, etc)
-4. intermediate code generation (IR): translate AST into an IR that is simpler and closer do machine code
+4. intermediate code generation: translates the AST into an IR (*) that is simpler and closer to machine code
+- IR (Intermediate Representation): a simplified, structured form of code used internally by compilers for analysis, optimization and code generation
+  - e.g. python bytecode (`.pyc` files), java bytecode (used in java, kotlin, scala), LLVM IR (used in C, C++, rust, swift)
-5. optimization: improve the intermediate code for efficiency (reduce runtime or memory usage)
+5. optimization: improves IR for performance (reduce runtime or memory usage)
-6. code generation: translate IR into machine code or assembly code for the target architecture
+6. code generation: converts IR to machine code/assembly code for the target architecture
-7. assembly and linking: convert assembly code into machine code using an assembler
+7. assembly and linking: produce final executable
-8. loader and execution: prepare executable for execution
+8. loader and execution: done by OS when program runs
 - load executable into memory
 - set up the runtime environment
 - begin execution at the entry point (e.g. `main` function)